kate-bagenzo/strawberry-starter/src/posts/markdown-example.md

 ## Strong Text and Emphasis
 You can use **double asterisks** for strong text, and *single asteriks* for emphasis.
-Those will usually show up as bold and italics, but themes can override that!
+Those will usually show up as bold and italics, but themes/custom styling can override that!
 ***You can also use triple asterisks for both of them***.

 ## Blockquotes